status-im/bigbrother-specs/data_sync/mvds.md

 ## Wire Protocol

-### Transport
+### Secure Transport

-This specification does not define anything related to the transport of packets, it is assumed that this is abstracted in such a way that any transport protocol could be easily implemented.
+This specification does not define anything related to the transport of packets.
+It is assumed that this is abstracted in such a way that any secure transport protocol could be easily implemented.
+Likewise, properties such as confidentiality, integrity, authenticity and forward secrecy are assumped to be provided by a layer below.

 ### Payloads